SSTattler/Haskell/README.md

-# Haskell
+# Hello
-Try it using Haskell.
+Try it using Hello.